ryuhei-mori/tinyfft/README.md

 Real vectors embedded in real and complex parts of x are convolved.

 ## Performance
+For short vectors, Tiny FFT is much slower than FFTW3.
-Empirically, for large vectors, Tiny FFT is 2x slower than FFTW3.
+Empirically, for large vectors (>= 2^19), Tiny FFT is faster than FFTW3 with FFTW_ESTIMATE but slower than FFTW3 with FFTW_MEASURE.